-1. Review the information in "Installation guidelines" on page 41, "Handling static-sensitive devices" on page 42, and "Safety information" on page 163.
+1. Review the information in "Installation guidelines" on page 45, "Handling static-sensitive devices" on page 46, and "Safety information" on page 169.

-- 2. Turn off the server and disconnect all power cords and external cables ("Turning off the server" on page 9); then, remove the server cover (see "Removing the server left-side cover and bezel (tower model)" on page 51 or "Removing the server top cover and bezel (rack configuration)" on page 53). - 3.
+- 2. Turn off the server and disconnect all power cords and external cables ("Turning off the server" on page 9); then, remove the server cover (see "Removing the server left-side cover and bezel (tower model)" on page 55 or "Removing the server top cover and bezel (rack configuration)" on page 57). - 3.
 Slide the air-baffle assembly out of the guides; then, remove it from the server.

 - 4. Disconnect any cables that are connected to the full-length adapters. - 5.
-Lift the adapter-retention clip on top of the adapter-support bracket (for the location of this clip, see the illustration at "Installing a hot-plug adapter (slots 5 and 6)" on page 59); then, remove the full-length adapters and plastic dividers. - 6.
-Disconnect the end of the cable that is attached to the center fans (connector J18).
+Lift the adapter-retention clip on top of the adapter-support bracket (for the location of this clip, see the illustration at "Installing a hot-plug adapter (slots 5 and 6)" on page 62); then, remove the full-length adapters and plastic dividers. - 6.
+Disconnect the end of the cable that is attached to the center-fans connector on the system board (see "System-board internal cable connectors" on page 49). - 7.
+Remove the adapter-support bracket.

-- a.
+a.
 Press the release tab on each adapter-support bracket latch.
-There are two latches; one at each end of the adapter-support bracket. - b.
+There are two latches; one at each end of the adapter-support bracket.

+b.
 Slide the adapter-support bracket and fan-support bracket unit out of the guides; then, remove it from the server.

 Note: To reinstall the adapter-support bracket and other components that you removed or disconnected, reverse the preceding steps.
-Remember to reroute the cables that you disconnected and to reconnect the center-fan cable to connector J18 on the system board.
+Remember to reroute the cables that you disconnected and to reconnect the center-fan cable to the system board (see "System-board internal cable connectors" on page 49).